gzodataserver/iotpe.js/README.md

 the example below.

 ```
-# mosca has no authentication out of the box, so this will work

 # Subsrcibe to a topic
 mqtt sub --username '6adb637f9cf2' -P 'secret' -t '/3ea8f06baf64/hello' -h 'localhost' -v